 With the increase in the popularity of virtual casinos come stories of financial woe and addiction.
 We now spend so much of our time online for work and leisure that victims of online pursuits such as gambling, is inevitable.

 Many of us find that the internet has made life easier.
-We shop online and pay our bills in the comfort of our own homes.
+We shop online, pay our bills, and can even start gold trading in the comfort of our own homes.
 The internet is not just for work and chores, it has also become a form of entertainment too.
 Gambling used to conjure an image of a male-dominated arena set in a high street betting shop.
 You would also be correct in assuming that most wagering would be on sports betting like football and horseracing.

 Whilst this still holds true today in high street betting offices, gambling has in fact changed beyond all recognition in recent years.
 There has been a decline in the number of people visiting and gambling in licensed betting shops.
 Instead, the focus has now moved online and this has opened the market to an entirely new cliental.